Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 binary and use it as they see fit under the terms of the license.
 This document describes how to do that.

-Tunnelblick runs on macOS 10.10 and higher.
+Tunnelblick runs on macOS 10.13 and higher when built with Xcode 15 as described in this document.

 On recent versions of macOS, Tunnelblick's tun and tap system extensions are restricted:

- * On macOS Catalina, the computer must be restarted after loading the system extensions for the first time.
+ * On macOS 10.15 ("Catalina"), the computer must be restarted after loading the system extensions for the first time.

- * On macOS Big Sur, Tunnelblick's tun and tap system extensions can be used only after being installed and approved by an administrator;
+ * On macOS 10.16 ("Big Sur"), Tunnelblick's tun and tap system extensions can be used only after being installed and approved by an administrator;
    the installation process involves restarting the computer.